 You’re turning 39 soon and have achieved professional success beyond your wildest dreams.
 Your path here was interesting.

 You made your parents’ dreams come true: You got a great scholarship to attend the University of Delaware, got a job at Ernst & Young out of school, got a Masters Degree from UVA, and earned your CPA.
-On paper, you made all of your parents’ dreams come true.
+On paper, you had it all.

 But you were miserable.